mattsousaa/Atari2600_Assembly/README.md

 $ sudo dpkg -i stella_6.2.1-1_amd64.deb
 ```

 The example above was an installation for the Ubuntu 20.04 system.
 For installation on other systems, refer to the emulator reference manual.
+If you don't prefer to run the codes on the machine, you can also run them in online IDEs like [Javatari](https://javatari.org/) or [8bitworkshop](https://8bitworkshop.com/v3.6.0/?file=examples%2Fhello.a&platform=vcs).